So how does ADA compliance apply to websites? Especially since the web wasn’t widely used in 1990 outside of scientific circles.

 So any attendees have additional questions, you get a chance to get those addressed.

 Today’s 20 Minute Marketing Webinar is on ADA Compliance for Agency Websites.
 If you think of any questions at all during the webinar, please feel free to use that Q&A feature in Zoom.
-You’ll see that little tool bar under the video screen.
+You’ll see that little toolbar under the video screen.
 And one icon says Q&A with two little speech bubbles.
 Feel free, as things go, if you think of a question, pop that in that Q&A box and then we’ll address that at the end.
-Also as a reminder, today’s webinar is being recorded and it will be available on demand, just like all the others for future access if there’s things you want to go back and review later on.
+Also as a reminder, today’s webinar is being recorded and it will be available on-demand, just like all the others for future access if there are things you want to go back and review later on.

 Spencer: Before we dive into ADA compliance and websites, just to give you a little background on BrightFire, because I know we’ve got some clients as well as some agents out there that haven’t worked with us in the past.